openSUSE/gitarro/README.md

 ### Documentation

+#### Basic design
-Basically gitbot run a validation script/commands (-t) (could be bash, python, ruby) against each open PR of your XXX Branch.
+Basically gitbot run a validation script/commands (-t) (could be bash, python, ruby, etc) against each open PR of your XXX Branch.

-The Open Pull-request will then scanned for modifications on specific file type modified (-f ".py" as example).
+All open Pull-request will be then scanned for modifications on specific file type modified (-f ".py" as example).
 If the pr doesn't modify a python file( -f '.py') gitbot doesn't run a test against the pr.

 If you have 10 untested PRs, you have to run it 10 times.
 Gitbot was especially so designed, because 1 run equals a 1 Jenkins Job.